-Chinese City Builds Motorway Bridge Around Tiny House After Owner Refuses To Move
+Chinese City Built Motorway Bridge Around Tiny House After Owner Refused To Move

-So, the new view for this little house is... well, two wings of the newly opened Haizhuyong Bridge.
+So, now the view for this little house is... well, two wings of the Haizhuyong Bridge, which opened in 2020.

 According to Guangdong TV station, the one-storey house contains a 40-square-metre (430-square-foot) flat and is situated in a pit in the middle of the four-lane traffic link.
 Dark and noisy - just what everyone wants.